GuiHue/kondor/documentation/atcnotes.md

 #5231 --> tool in spindle, persistent

-#5171 in m13 ??

 #5399 result of m66

 ## Custom M Codes to make
-- enable
+- enable --> M114
+- Disable --> M115
-- pocket number
+- pocket number --> M120 P#
-- force home
+- force home --> M113
-- forward one
+- forward one  --> M111
-- reverse one
+- reverse one --> M112
-- Drawbar (maybe through M65)
+- Drawbar (maybe through M65)       M130 open, m131 close       ==> try to interlock this with spindle! - sort of safe, since spindle cannot be satrted... due to no tool
+- spindle air blast     m132 activate, m133 deactivate      ==> CAREFUL: THESE ARE NOT CHECKED

 ## Pins to read
-- homed
+- homed --> DIN 00
-- ready
+- ready --> DIN 01
+- current pocket atc AIN 00
-- current pocket
+- current pocket spindle AIN 01
-- tool presence
+- tool presence --> DIN 02
-- tool sensor drawbar
+- tool sensor drawbar --> DIN 04
-- tool sensor in spindle
+- tool sensor in spindle --> DIN 03

 ## This is the way / ToDo